free-audio/clap/spec.rst

 Then the other functions, shall be marked as **[thread-safe]**, which indicates that it can be called from multiple threads concurrently.

-Tips: while reading the header, you can set in your editor some highlight for **[thread-safe]** and **[audio-thread]**.
+Tips: while reading the headers, you can set your editor to highlight **[thread-safe]** and **[audio-thread]**.

 Plugins location